 Building Interest from Within

 Many times, the issues with advertising less exciting topics is the lack of interest in sharing posts between viewers.
 Celebrating your employees and giving them a spotlight can be an exciting thing for them, increasing the chance they will share your post to other users.
-This also opens the opportunity for their friends, family, and colleagues to further share the post, creating a much larger audience than before.
+This also opens the opportunity for their friends, family, and colleagues to further share the post, creating a much larger audience than before and spreading brand awareness.
 Sharing achievements by employees can also bode well for your brand image and employee relations.

 Educate your Audience